↑

 • Don’t skimp on the stirring.
 Stirring is what breaks down the starch in the rice to make it creamy.
 You can take short breaks, but don’t go too long without giving it a good stir.

 • Don’t rush the process.
 Keep the stove top set at medium.
-Perfect risotto takes a little time.
+Perfect risotto takes a little time but will be worth it.

-• Leftover risotto can be store in airtight containers in the refrigerator.
-Use within 5 days.
-While there will definitely be texture changes when reheated, risotto can also be frozen for up to 6 months.
+• While there will definitely be texture changes when reheated, risotto can be frozen for up to 6 months.

 ** Nutritional information is an estimate and may vary.